Home What's New with Universal Links

 brew install nginx

-If you haven’t installed brew before, you can install it first:
+If you haven’t installed brew yet, you can do so by running:

 1